particle1331/M1-tensorflow-benchmark/README.md

 1. Run `python run.py <YOUR_ENV_NAME> <BENCHMARK_NAME>`.
 2. Run `plot_results.py <BENCHMARK_NAME>`.

+Current available benchmark names:
+* `mlp`
+* `vgg`

-The name in Step 1 can be any short string.
+The environment name in Step 1 can be any short string.
 This will also be its label in the resulting plot.
 After Step 2, a line graph of your results should be added to the above plot in `plots/<BENCHMARK_NAME>_results.png` 🎉.
-See `M1.sh` for an example.
+See `M1.sh` for the script used to obtain the above plots.

 <br>